Robustified Gaussian quasi-likelihood inference for volatility: Abstract

 \section{Abstract}

-We consider statistical inference for a class of continuous semimartingle regression models from a high-frequency sample, when finite-activity jumps and spike noises contaminate the process.
-We propose an $M$-estimator through some easy-to-implement single-tuning robustifications of the conventional Gaussian quasi-likelihood function, and prove its asymptotic mixed normality at the standard rate $\sqrt{n}$.
-It is theoretically shown that the estimator is simultaneously robust against the contaminations in both the covariate process and the objective process.
-Additionally, we prove that, under suitable design conditions on the tuning parameter, the proposed estimators can enjoy the same asymptotic distribution as in the case of no contamination.
-This provides us with an alternative practical estimation procedure to the popular threshold-based estimator.
-Some illustrative simulation results are presented, highlighting the estimator's insensitivity to fine-tuning.
+We consider statistical inference for a class of continuous semimartingale regression models based on high-frequency observations subject to contamination by finite-activity jumps and spike noise.
+By employing density-power weighting and H\"{o}lder-inequality-based normalization, we propose easy-to-implement, robustified versions of the conventional Gaussian quasi-maximum-likelihood estimator that require only a single tuning parameter.
+We prove their asymptotic mixed normality at the standard rate of $\sqrt{n}$.
+It is theoretically shown that these estimators are simultaneously robust against contamination in both the covariate and response processes.
+Additionally, under suitable conditions on the selection of the tuning parameter, the proposed estimators achieve the same asymptotic distribution as the conventional estimator in the contamination-free case.
+Illustrative simulation results highlight the estimators' insensitivity to the choice of the tuning parameter.